CBIIT/bento-docs/source/configuration/dashboard-facet-search-sidebar.md

   - `section`:  the section (or category) that the facet should appear in the sidebar

-  - `datafield`: the variable used to cross-reference/pass data to widgets and dashboard data tables,  see: `bento-frontend/src/bento/dashboardTabData.js` (described in [Dashboard: Tabs](dashboard-tabs.md))
+  - `datafield`: the variable used to cross-reference/pass data to widgets and dashboard data tables,  see: `bento-frontend/src/bento/dashboardTabData.js` (described in [Dashboard: Tabs and Tables](dashboard-tabs-and-tables.md))

   - `show`: controls if the facet is displayed or hidden (must be `true` or `false`)